jhpyle/docassemble/_docs/functions.md

 {% include side-by-side.html demo="quote_paragraphs" %}

+## <a name="indent"></a>indent()

+The `indent()` function adds four spaces to the beginning of each line of the given [Markdown] to text.
+This needs to be used if you are inserting a [table] or a paragraph of user text into the context of a [Markdown] bullet-point or itemized list, and you want the text to be part of an item.
+If you do not indent the text, the text will be treated as a new paragraph that ends the list.

+{% include side-by-side.html demo="indent" %}

 # <a name="actions"></a>Functions for interacting with the interview using URLs

 ## <a name="url_action"></a><a name="process_action"></a>url_action() and process_action()